tamanna18/tamanna18/README.md

 This is the place where I opensource stuff and break things :rofl:

 - 🔭 I’m currently working on something cool :wink:
-- 🌱 I’m currently learning SAP ERP, Deep Learning
-- 💬 I'm open to opportunities in the field of Software Engineering, Machine Learning, AI, NLP and Computer Vision
+- 💬 I'm open to opportunities in the field of Data Science and Engineering, AI, Machine Learning, NLP, Deep Learning and Computer Vision
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I :heart: :dog:s
 - 📫 How to reach me:  <a href="mailto:tam.tamanna18@gmail.com"> <img src="https://img.icons8.com/fluent/48/000000/gmail.png" width="3.5%"/> </a>